-Our names are Miss McKeogh and Mrs Harrison.
+Our names are Miss McKeogh and Mrs Eaton.
 We work together as a team to make sure every day in school is as enjoyable for the Year 5 children as we can possibly make it.

 We are looking forward to getting to know your children and watching their development this year.
 You can see below our end of year expectations for your children.
 Please keep a close watch on this page for new photographs and snap-shots of your children's wonderful work and learning!

 Just a reminder of some dates for your diary:

 Children are encouraged to read at home each night.
 Reading books can be changed on Tuesdays and Thursdays.
 Children should have their Reading Records in school on these days so their reading progress can be monitored.